pallavi-rao/minipaypal/README.md

 ## Running the server
 - Open up start.sh and set the port, database name, user and password according to your settings.
-- From the current directory, run - > ```cd scripts; ./start.sh```
+- From the current directory, run - > ```cd scripts; ./start.sh``` .
+Enter the details are requested.
-- Open a browser and type in the URL -> http://localhost:[port]/
+- Open a browser and type in the URL -> http://localhost:8080/
-- URL http://localhost:[port]/admin takes you to the admin page
+- URL http://localhost:8080/admin takes you to the admin page.
+Login with user "admin" and password "admin"

 ## Notes

 - The password of all the test users is same as the user name.
 For example, password of alice is "alice"
-- User "admin" with password "admin" has admin privileges on the paypal site.